steliostss/aifeup/assignment/README.md

 ## 4. Implementation of the work already done

-The program will be written in Python and uploaded at a Github repository.
-Already the basic structure of it is created and the next step is to implement the search algorithms to the program.
-In the program we transform each game level to txt file and we read from it in order to create a 2D array that represents each level.
+The program will be written in **Python** and uploaded at a Github repository.
+The programming enviroment is Visual Studio Code.
+Already the basic structure is created and the next step is to implement the search algorithms to the program.
+In it, we transform each game level to txt file and we read from it in order to create a 2D array that represents each level.
 Example below:

 From this : ![BoxWorld2 Level2](https://github.com/steliostss/aifeup/blob/master/assignment/Images/boxworld2_level2.png)
  to this : ![Program Array](https://github.com/steliostss/aifeup/blob/master/assignment/Images/program_array.png)

+The player has the ability to choose which level wants to play and to move around the board using the WASD and can have a visual representation of his/her movements.

-### Side by side comparison between the actual game (*left*) and the program (*right*) progressing throught the level 2.
+### Side by side comparison of how the players moves between the actual game (*left*) and the program (*right*) progressing throught the level 2.
 ![Game Solution GIF](https://github.com/steliostss/aifeup/blob/master/assignment/Images/level2_solution.gif) ![Program Array GIF](https://github.com/steliostss/aifeup/blob/master/assignment/Images/array_level2.gif)